 The Accountant will charge a fee for this role and an invoice will be issued to the trustee each year on the anniversary of the award of the bankruptcy and for any part year on the discharge of the trustee.
 The fee to be applied can be found in the Fees Order.

-This function is undertaken by the Bankruptcy Applications and Decisions team, the Bankruptcy Administration and Investigations, the Bankruptcy Accounts team and the Trustee Supervision team on behalf of the Accountant.

 They will carry out this role by:

 Monitoring the documentation provided by the trustee to ensure